Top Fast Food Options for People with Diabetes

 People with diabetes frequently shoot for between 45 and 60 grams of carbs per meal, though there is no one-size-fits all formula, according to the American Diabetes Association.
 It's also important to limit calories, sodium and unhealthy fats.
 A dietitian or a diabetes educator can help you hone in on your target numbers and develop a healthy meal plan based on your lifestyle and goals.

 The most important thing to remember is to apply the same rules to fast food as you would to any healthy diabetes diet.
 Make veggies and lean proteins the focus of your meal.
 Avoid high-sugar sodas and opt for bottled water or unsweetened tea.
-Replace a white bun with a whole grain one, or better yet, ditch the hamburger bun altogether.
-Be vigilant about reading nutritional labels and limiting portion sizes.
+Replace a white bun with a whole grain one, or choose a bun-free option such as a lettuce wrap.
+Be vigilant about reading nutrition labels and limiting portion sizes.
 Sub out the side of fries, chips, or pasta salad with a side salad.

 Steer clear of menu items with words like 'loaded' and 'extreme,' as these are typically packed with extra carbs, calories, and unhealthy fats.
 Be wary of condiments and salad dressings, and order them on the side whenever possible.
 Ketchup contains a lot of sugar, and some of the low-calorie or low-fat salad dressings will rely on sugar and sodium to give them a decent flavor as well.
 And of course, check your blood sugar levels before you eat and at least two hours after to make sure your numbers stay in a healthy range.